erikj/presentations/redis-eolprog/md/intro.md

   - single password, transmitted in plain text
   - assumed that Redis is run in a protected environment
   - easily added on via firewalls, SSL or SSH tunnels
-- maximum of 16 databases
+- Maximum of 16 databases per Redis instance

 !SLIDE